vasyop/miniC-hosting/README.md

 ## Support
 Consider [supporting](https://github.com/vasyop/miniC-hosting/blob/master/support.md) the project.

+## Documentation

+### Virtual Instruction Set

-## Missing language features
+### Missing language features

+* only bool, int, char and pointers as data types and they all have the same size in memory

-* operator new is working (like in C++), no malloc
+* no malloc, but operator new is working (like in C++),

-* static arrays and structs (dynamic arrays and pointer to structs work fine).
+* no static arrays and structs (dynamic arrays and pointer to structs work fine).

-* Arrays of structs (arrays of pointers to structs works fine).
+* no arrays of structs (arrays of pointers to structs works fine).

-* for, switch statements
+* no for and switch statements

-* preprocessor directives
+* no preprocessor directives

+* no bitwise operators

-* bit operators
+* no ++, --, ternary operators

-* only bool,int,char as primitive types and they all have the same size in memory

-* ++,--,ternary

-* union,enum
+* no union and no enum

-* global variables
+* no global variables

-* macros
+* no functino pointers

-* delete / delete[]
+* no free / delete operator

-* function overloading
+* no function overloading